blaxk/aws-lambda-middleware/README.md

 **v1.0 ~**
 > If the body of the request parameter is an empty Object or has no value, `status = 400` is returned.
-> In order to `verify only when there is a value` for the body, you must also set PropTypes on the body.
+> In order to `validate only when value exists` for the body, you must also set PropTypes on the body.

 ```js
 exports.handler = new Middleware().add({